 Universal life insurance lets you increase or decrease the death benefit to suit your changing financial needs.
-For instance, let’s say 20 years down the line you find you don’t need as much death benefit as offered by the policy but would love to have more cash value.
-With universal life, you can reduce the death benefit amount in exchange for more cash value.
+For instance, let’s say 20 years down the line you find you don’t need as much benefit as offered by the policy but would love to have more cash value.
+With universal life, you can reduce the benefit amount in exchange for more cash value.

-On the other hand, if you realize at some point that you need a higher amount of insurance, you can bump up the death benefit amount also.
+On the other hand, if you realize at some point that you need a higher amount of insurance, you can bump up the benefit amount also.
 However, you may have to complete a health exam first.

 Cheaper than whole life insurance

 Universal life insurance often requires more involvement by the policyholder than whole life.
 It also offers fewer guarantees.
 For these reasons, universal life policies tend to cost less than comparable whole life products.

 Universal life insurance offers policyholders a range of investment options depending on their risk tolerance and long-term financial goals.

 Universal life insurance is a complex beast.
 For instance, these policies don’t grow cash value at a steady rate.
 Instead, the growth fluctuates depending on the performance of underlying investment options, so you must know how that works and the various fees you’ll have to pay.

 Moreover, in the case of a variable universal life policy, you usually need to manage your sub-accounts.
 So, it’s important you know what you’re doing.
 Else, the cash value can dwindle fast.